pcmichaud/micro/source/production_en.rst

 Production
 ----------

-In the exchange economy, endownments were given.
+In the exchange economy, endowments were given.
 In the real world, they do not fall from the sky.
 They are often produced.
 Often, goods are produced from other goods by firms.
 Firms are owned by consumers.
-Why do firms exist? `Ronald Coase <https://fr.wikipedia.org/wiki/Ronald_Coase>`_ proposed a simple explanation: firms are there to internalize transactions costs in order to produce goods.Without these organizations, difficult to produce at low cost things like laptops, furniture.
+Why do firms exist? `Ronald Coase <https://fr.wikipedia.org/wiki/Ronald_Coase>`_ proposed a simple explanation: firms are there to internalize transactions costs in order to produce goods.Without these organizations, difficult to produce at low-cost things like laptops, furniture.
 There are returns to scale which makes it possible for firms to produce on a great scale at low cost.
 Organizations also promote innovation by bringing together people who make share ideas and develop new products and services.
 We will present how economists think of decisions make by firms in a production context.
 This will lead us back to general equilibrium.

 Production Function
 +++++++++++++++++++

-We will think of a simple firm who produces an output from potentially multiple inputs.
+We will think of a simple firm that produces an output from potentially multiple inputs.
 This process is represented by a production function :math:`F(\cdot)`.
 The production function can be estimated using econometric methods, in collaboration perhaps with engineers who know a lot about the production process.

 **Example: one input and output**